olincollege/SoftSysCompilingCaterpillars/reports/report_2.md

 Similarly, the checker determines if the left hand side (LHS) and right hand side (RHS) expressions are valid in order to validate a conditional.
 Validating all conditionals in the if and else statements allows the static checker to validate a branch.
 Validating the conditionals for a while loop allows for validation of while loop functionality.

 ### Stage 3 - Code Generation
 The purpose of code generation is to take in the static checked parser output and covert it to assembly code (and s file) which may be used by the OS to perform the instructions provided by a program.

-Varaibles are stored in a hash table numbers are converted to hex and then long to be constants start with expression then build up to statement, then write conditional and statement list. from there, branch and while loop. and then write code to signify end of s file.

-A branch consists of a conditional and a statement list.
-If there is an "else" statement, it also includes another branch nested inside.

-A loop consists of a conditional and the statements within.

-A conditional contains a left hand side, the comparator, and a right hand side.
+We began developing the assembly code generation code by starting from the least to most complex unit that needed to be presented in the assembly code s file.

+#### I envision this is where we add snippets of code for each function?

+We begin by storing variables in hash tables and clear the next four bytes of memory for each variable.

+Next, any numbers are converted from a float to hex and hex to int to be presented as a constant in the assembly code.

-An expression contains two operands separated by an operator.
+Once we had the variables and numbers stored, we expanded to coding for an expression which contains any two operands seperated by an operator.

-A statement contains a value or variable, an equal sign, and a right hand side.
+The next steps involved presenting a statement in x86 which contains a value or variable, an equal sign, and a right hand side expression.

-A statement list consists of a statement, branch, or loop.
+This was followed by conditionals (a left hand side expression, the comparator, and a right hand side expression) and statement lists (a list containing a statement, branch, or a while loop).

+From here, we coded are most complex units which were branches (an "if" statement which is a conditional and a statement list.
+If there is an "else" statement, it also includes another branch nested inside.) and while loops (a conditional and the statements within).

+Finally, to signify the end of assembly code in a s file, we # describe make_end function.

 ## Design Decision - Assembly Syntax